Sdegr/Thesis/README.md

 # Remark:

-It is highly recommended to store files with correct file names and in seperate folders after each step. \
+It is highly recommended to store files with correct file names and in separate folders after each step. \
 - I did not do this at the beginning of this research and this resulted in a lot of frustration \
 Generally, all the files in a step are based on the previous step. \
-With basic programming knowledge you should be able to figure this out.
+With basic programming knowledge, you should be able to figure this out.